 As a clinician in private practice my one research tool is "the secretary test."
 If in addition to feeling better the changes in my clients' outward appearances impresses my secretaries, who see the clients before and after treatment, these sixth-sense treatment methods pass the test.
 Most of the time, they do.

 The phenomenon of muscle kinesiology and the subconscious mind's capacity to access universal knowledge pose similar dilemmas to those posed by hypnosis some years ago.

 It's unclear to me if, even now, anyone knows why or how hypnosis works, though probably, like cyberspace, there are folks who do understand it.
 By now, however, pretty much everyone, including physicians, believe that hypnosis is real.

 I've written in several prior postings about how Dale Petterson uses these techniques.
 I have seen Dale use them effectively to release ptsd, to reduce emotional pain like anger, anxiety, depression.
 I've watched him reduce urges to return to addictive habits.
 I've seen him use the techniques to flip to positive crippling negative beliefs such as "I am not lovable" or "People who love me leave me," or with athletes, "I don't think I'll be able to perform my best."

 I am an innovative but still quite conventional psychologist who specializes in marriage counseling.
 I have seen however that even with my distressed couples, harnessing the innate extraordinary healing capabilities of the brain helps couples to regain a sense of personal well-being faster than any other treatment techniques I have seen.

-I do hope that this explanation plus the video illustration help to convey at least a glimpse into the extraordinary untapped self-knowledge and self-healing abilities that appear to lie within each of us.
+I do hope that this explanation plus the video illustration help to convey at least a glimpse into the extraordinary untapped self-knowledge and capacity for self-healing from painful memories that appear to lie within each of us.

 At the same time, feeling like you have to leave your critical thinking behind?
 For sure there's some things that I so far sure don't understand....